Canvasback Kid Productions

 Though Cherry Lane Cemetery was deeded in 1850, this story stretches back to when the first enslaved Africans were buried, and continues today—as multitudes of neglected or obliterated burial grounds are emerging across the U.S. It reveals a mindset that was not contained to a time or place.
 The story of Cherry Lane is, in fact, the story of an American cemetery.

-Our Press page features interviews with NPR, a New York Times Op-Ed, NBC, CBS, NowThis, and an upcoming New York Times article.
+Our Press page features interviews with NPR, New York Times Op-Ed, NBC, CBS, and NowThis.

 Our Clients